intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 ### Publish Profile for On-Premises Deployment

-In addition to the [Industrial App Store publish profile](./Properties/PublishProfiles/IndustrialAppStoreAuth.pubxml) described above, the project also contains an [alternative publish profile](./Properties/PublishProfiles/IISWindowsAuth.pubxml) publish profile can be used to prepare your app for publishing to an on-premises instance of IIS.
+In addition to the [Industrial App Store publish profile](./Properties/PublishProfiles/IndustrialAppStoreAuth.pubxml) described above, the project also contains an [on-premises publish profile](./Properties/PublishProfiles/IISWindowsAuth.pubxml) that can be used to prepare your app for publishing to an on-premises instance of IIS.